matt9527-marist/aimjourney/readme.md

 <span style="color:red">This project is currently in development.
 Expect certain features to not function as intended.</span>

-### A desktop assistant that provides real-time aiming advice for Esports video games using AI-powered insights.
+### A desktop assistant that provides well-informed aiming and competitive gaming advice for Esports video games using AI-powered insights.

 ---